-At Congleton Town Council Meeting on Thursday 12th May 2016 the Councillors elected Cllr David Brown to serve as Town Mayor for this Civic Year.
+At Congleton Town Council Meeting on Thursday 4th May 2017 the Councillors elected Cllr Charles Booth to serve as Town Mayor for this Civic Year.

 The Town Mayor raises funds for a local charity or charities of their choice.
 The Mayor also Chairs the Council meetings, hosts a Civic Parade in May or June and a Mayor’s Ball in March.
 The Mayor attends many functions on behalf of the people of Congleton.
 These range from opening garden parties, to school visits, attending functions in neighbouring towns to helping switch on the Christmas Lights.

-During his year as Town Mayor Cllr Brown will raise funds for East Cheshire Hospice.
+During his year as Town Mayor Cllr Booth will raise funds for Youth Services, confirmed so far are: Friends for Leisure, New Life Church and Visyon.
 If people wish to donate to the Mayor’s Charity, cheques can be made payable to: ‘Town Mayor’s Charity’ and sent to Congleton Town Council, Town Hall, High Street, Congleton, Cheshire.
 CW12 1BN.
 The Mayor will also attend between 150 – 200 functions.
-He will be supported by his Mayoress, Jane Brown (daughter) and Cllr Charles Booth who has been appointed Deputy Mayor and Daniel Bonney, aged 17 as Mayor’s Cadet.
+Cllr Booth appointed his wife Mrs Aimee Booth to be his Mayoress to assist with various civic functions.
+Cllr Suzie Akers Smith was elected Deputy Mayor and her husband Peter will be her consort.